cysouw/diathesis/text/c08_infinitive.md

 - ^* Sie *hat* ihn den Tisch putzen *gesehen*.
 :::

 Based on data from various West-Germanic languages and dialects, Schmid [-@schmid2005: 32-33, 106] proposes an hierarchy of verb types that show this phenomenon [@next].
 German fits nicely in this hierarchy (almost by definition, because German was used to propose the hierarchy in the first place).
-The German verbs inducing the *Ersatzinfinitiv* are causative *lassen*, modals *dürfen/können/mögen/müssen/sollen/wollen* and also *brauchen*, perception verbs *hören, sehen* and benefactive *helfen*.
+The German verbs inducing the IPP are causative *lassen*, modals *dürfen/können/mögen/müssen/sollen/wollen* and also *brauchen*, perception verbs *hören, sehen* and benefactive *helfen*.

 ::: ex
 Implicational scale of IPP *Ersatzinfinitiv* verbs